Extracorporeal Shockwave Therapy

 .

-Shockwave therapy produces various levels of controlled trauma that causes the area to inflame and prompt natural healing to begin.
+Shockwave therapy produces various levels of controlled trauma that cause inflammation and trigger the body’s natural healing processes.

-We are one of the few providers in the US that offers high-intensity and low-intensity extracorporeal shockwave therapy (also known as orthotripsy).
+We are one of the few providers in the nation that offers high-intensity and low-intensity extracorporeal shockwave therapy.

 Shockwave Therapy for Plantar Fasciitis

-Using a specially-designed handpiece, ESWT works by focusing shockwaves directly at the painful part of your foot.
-The shockwaves produce micro-traumas to the tissue that’s causing your plantar fasciitis.
+Using a specially designed applicator, ESWT works by focusing shockwaves (sound waves) directly at the painful or injured part of your foot.
+The shockwaves produce micro-traumas to the soft tissue that’s causing your pain.

-This in-office, 15-minute procedure, is typically performed with almost no pain and no anesthesia.
-Normally, patients receive three shockwave treatments over as many weeks.
+This in-office, 15-minute procedure, is typically performed with no anesthesia and almost no pain.
+Normally, patients receive three shockwave treatments — one per week.
 Low-intensity ESWT always takes place in the office and requires no anesthesia.
-Since it is less intense than high intensity, it allows for a more comfortable lifestyle while healing.
+As the name suggests, it’s less intense than high-intensity shockwave therapy and therefore allows for a more comfortable lifestyle while healing.

 In some cases, high-intensity shockwave therapy may be the best treatment option.
 Since this can cause more discomfort during the procedure, it may require monitored anesthesia.
 The good news is it usually requires just one treatment.

-Patients will typically feel mild improvement after the visit, significant improvement after the second treatment, and often are able to return to work and activities of daily life after the third treatment.
+Patients will typically feel mild improvement after their first visit, significant improvement after the second treatment, and are usually able to return to normal work and activities after the third treatment.

-Occasionally, patients notice a dull pain in the area of the procedure, but that rarely lasts more than 24 hours.
+While patients occasionally notice soreness in the area of the procedure, it rarely lasts more than 24 hours and there is no downtime.
 Your doctor will explain how to deal with any discomfort, which can usually be controlled with over-the-counter pain medication.

-University Foot and Ankle Institute: Pioneering shockwave therapy for plantar fasciitis
+University Foot & Ankle Institute: Pioneering shockwave therapy for plantar fasciitis

-Our patients rely on our decades of experience in developing, researching, and using the latest technologies to help bring pain-free activity back to their lives.
-Whether you want to compete in sports again or play with your kids, you can trust our physicians to know if advanced therapies such as shockwave therapy would likely be effective.
+Our patients rely on our decades of experience in developing, researching, and using cutting-edge technologies to help bring pain-free activity back to their lives.
+Whether you want to compete in sports again or play with your kids, you can trust our physicians to know if advanced therapies such as shockwave therapy will be effective for you.

 If you’re suffering from foot pain and have not received adequate relief or care, or need an independent second opinion, please contact us today to set up an appointment for a consultation.